 Time Out says

-British writer-director Andrea Arnold heads to the U.S. for a bold, flawed road movie about teens.
+British writer-director Andrea Arnold heads to the US for a bold, flawed road movie about American teens

 It's Arnold's first film shot in America.
 How much you warm to it might depend on whether you feel she's discovered something new making it.
-Or has she simply transferred ideas explored in her British films about teenage discovery, pain and bliss to a new backdrop?
-What does feel especially fresh is her light-touch suggestion that her gang of more-or-less endearing misfits are somehow a microcosm of American capitalism and the American dream—a social experiment in money, sex, power and belonging.
+Or if she's has simply transferred ideas explored in her British films about teenage discovery, pain and bliss to a new backdrop.
+What does feel especially fresh is her light-touch suggestion that her gang of more-or-less endearing misfits are somehow a microcosm of American capitalism and the American dream – a social experiment in money, sex, power and belonging.
 Her main character, Star, sometimes gets lost along the way, but that's probably a point in itself.
-It's a bold film, full of energy and spunk, but a patchy and rambling one, too.
+It's a bold film, full of energy and spunk, but a patchy, half-formed, rambling one too.

 Cast and crew